dasch-swiss/dsp-das/docs/user-guide/data.md

 ### Add new data

+&#9888; You must have the granted permission to proceed.

 You can create a new property value **if your data model allows it**.
 The value should have a cardinality of 0-1, 0-N or, 1-N.
 A "plus" button is displayed to the right of the label or after the first value field.
 You fill in the form field and save the changes by clicking on the floppy disk button.
 You can undo (back arrow button) or cancel the changes (x button).